-In July 1945, they exploded a plutonium implosion “gadget” at the Trinity Site, in the New Mexico desert, and secretly hauled two more out to the Pacific to use on Japan.
-The bomb had a 3.6″ plutonium core and set off an explosion that knocked soldiers over six miles away.
+In July 1945, they exploded a plutonium implosion “gadget” at the Trinity Site, in the New Mexico desert, and secretly hauled two bombs, another plutonium and a uranium, out to the Pacific to use on Japan.
+The Trinity Site bomb had a 3.6″ plutonium core and set off an explosion that knocked soldiers over six miles away.
 Physicists placed bets on how strong the explosion would be, with Oppenheimer putting his money on a “fizzle.”
 However, they weren’t as scared of a dud failure as they were of miscalculating how successful they’d be and accidentally blowing up humanity or even creating a small sun.

 As it turns out, the explosion was 10x hotter than the Sun’s surface but, fortunately, didn’t create one.
 Atomic bombs fail to set off perpetual chain reactions because they tear themselves apart so quickly.
 The explosion — miniature by today’s hydrogen bomb standards — was equivalent to 18k tons of TNT.
 The winner of the kiloton pool only guessed right because he arrived late and 18 was the last number left.